-3.5 Checking the Backlash Set a depth indicator on one of the ring gear teeth (Fig.7.).
-While supporting the pinion gear by holding the drive shaft flange, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
-This value is referred to as the ring and pinion backlash.
-Rotate the differential carrier 90° and measure again for accuracy.
-Refer to your vehicle service manual for the specified maximum and minimum amounts of backlash.
-IMPORTANT: It is critical to set up bearing pre-load when a differential is installed.
+3.7 Checking the Backlash

+☐ Set a depth indicator on one of the ring gear teeth (Fig.8.).

+☐ While supporting the pinion gear by holding the drive shaft flange, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
+This value is referred to as the ring and pinion backlash. ☐ Rotate the differential carrier 90° and measure again for accuracy Refer to your vehicle service manual for the specified maximum and minimum amounts of backlash

+It is critical to set up bearing pre-load when a differential is installed.
 Improper pre-load will result in undue bearing wear, increased stresses in the differential carrier, increased running noise, and ultimately, ring and pinion gear damage.

 Adjust the backlash and pre-load using an adjuster nut wrench to tighten or loosen the adjuster nuts as required.
 (Refer to your vehicle service manual.)
 Recheck backlash as before, repeating this procedure until backlash is within the specified amount.
-Tighten the bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.
+Remove the seal housing side bearing cap bolts (without spring washers) and apply thread locking compound to the threads.
+Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.
+Reinstall the adjuster nut locking tabs.